9 Must-Read River Books

 This epic narrative weaves history, adventure, and environmental politics into a gripping story about the dory boat outfitters, the guides, and the dam engineers on the Colorado River in the Grand Canyon.
-This riveting tale provides a holistic look at river running in the American Southwest, all while following the palm-sweating story of the fastest-run trip down the Grand Canyon.
+The Emerald Mile provides a holistic look at river running in the American Southwest, all while following the palm-sweating story of the fastest-run trip down the Grand Canyon.

 Here’s a literary masterpiece.
 The novella is a taut, honest, and heart-wrenching portrayal of two brothers growing up in a fly fishing family in Montana.
 No book on this list is more quotable than A River Runs Through It, because no book explores huge metaphysical questions in such an easy-going colloquial manner.
 This is a book to read, read, and read again.

 Powell’s book about his journey through the Grand Canyon is a standard-bearer of adventure literature.
 It has it all: great unknowns, incredible hardship, courage, and excitement in a jaw-dropping landscape.
-Read this book to understand the importance of exploration, and to inspire your biggest dreams as you plan your next adventure.
+Read The Exploration of the Colorado River and Its Canyons to understand the importance of exploration, and to inspire your biggest dreams as you plan your next adventure.

-You might have read this book in school, but if you didn’t it’s worth your time and not just because it’s a classic.
+You might have read Adventures of Huckleberry Finn in school, but if you didn’t it’s worth your time and not just because it’s a classic.
 The Mississippi River is a powerful character in this unforgettable adventure yarn.
 You can learn a lot about the issues facing this young nation as you float on the Mighty Mississippi with Huck, Tom, and Jim on their homemade raft.

 For the sheer scope of national, scientific, and cultural significance, this one is tough to beat.
-Read this book if you’re interested in a glimpse into the wildest era of the American West.
+Read The Journals of Lewis and Clark if you’re interested in a glimpse into the wildest era of the American West.
 It’s fascinating to read how they choose their route, trade with natives, map the river course, and document the plants and animals.
 Along the way they face incredible hardships, yet bear it all with the admirable stoicism of working for a cause far beyond their own.